Shoptree/epsonPrintSDK/README.md

 - For detailed information, please see ePOS-Print SDK for iOS User's Manual.

 4. Modification from the old version

+  Version 1.7.0
+    - Added the Bluetooth connection and disconnection APIs.
+    - Added the support iOS version.
+      - iOS 8.2
+    - Added the support iOS Devices.
+      - iPad Air 2
+      - iPad mini 3
+    - Added the support languages.
+      - Indian
+    - Improved the openPrinter API.
+      - The openPrinter method succeeds even if the small letter is specified for the MAC address.
+        (Only Bluetooth connection)

   Version 1.6.0a
     - Added the support iOS version.